colinzhenli/BRDF-Fipt/instructions.md

 This operation happens inside the class `SphereImageDataset(IterableDataset)` and can be a performance bottleneck if the number of chunks (`chunk_pdf`) is large.

----

-Let me know if you want this converted into a `.sh` script or a `.md` file ready for GitHub.